List of cricketers who have taken five-wicket hauls on Test debut

 In cricket, a five-wicket haul (also known as a "five-for" or "fifer") refers to a bowler taking five or more wickets in a single innings.
 This is regarded as a notable achievement.
-As of 2022, 161 cricketers have taken a five-wicket haul on debut in a Test match.
+As of October 2025, 178 cricketers have taken a five-wicket haul on debut in a Test match.
 Players from 11 teams that have permanent Test status have picked up five-wicket hauls on their debut, apart from Ireland.
-This comprises forty-nine of them being taken by England cricketers, thirty-four by Australia, twenty-four by South Africa, twelve by Pakistan, nine by West Indies, nine by New Zealand, nine by India, eight by Bangladesh, six by Sri Lanka, two by Zimbabwe and one by Afghanistan.
+This comprises 52 of them being taken by England cricketers, 35 by Australia, 25 by South Africa, 15 by Pakistan, 11 by New Zealand, 10 by West Indies, 9 by India, 8 by Bangladesh, 7 by Sri Lanka, and 3 each by Afghanistan and Zimbabwe.

 Australian cricketer Billy Midwinter was the first bowler in the history of Test cricket to take a five-wicket haul on debut.
 He took five wickets for 78 runs in the first innings of the inaugural Test match in March 1877 at the Melbourne Cricket Ground.
 Two other players, Englishman Alfred Shaw (five for 38) and Australian Tom Kendall (seven for 55), also took fifers in the same match.
 Midwinter's and Kendall's performances ensured Australia's 45-run victory over England.
 Albert Trott's eight wickets for 43 runs in the second innings of the third Test of the series against England in 1894–95, are the best bowling analysis by any bowler on Test debut.
-Six, thirteen and thirty-six bowlers from four, five and nine different nations respectively, have taken eight, seven and six wickets in a Test innings on debut.
-Eighty-seven players from all Test playing nations have taken five wickets at their debut in Test cricket.
-The latest cricketer to achieve this feat is Rehan Ahmed with 5/48 against Pakistan.
+Six, eighteen and forty-seven bowlers have taken eight, seven and six wickets respectively in a Test innings on debut.
+The latest cricketer to achieve this feat is Asif Afridi with 6/79 against South Africa in 2025.

-As of 2021, eleven players have picked up two five-wicket hauls on their Test debut.
-English cricketer Fred Martin was the first player to do so whereas Sri Lanka's Prabath Jayasuriya is the latest bowler to take two five-wicket hauls on debut.
+As of 2024, 12 players have picked up two five-wicket hauls on their Test debut.
+English cricketer Fred Martin was the first player to do so whereas England's Gus Atkinson is the latest bowler to take two five-wicket hauls on debut.

 Key

 Afghanistan

-As of 2019, one Afghan cricketer has taken a five-wicket haul on their debut in Test cricket.
-Amir Hamza became the first bowler for Afghanistan to take a five-wicket haul on debut in Test cricket; he took five wickets for 74 runs against the West Indies at the Ekana International Cricket Stadium in Lucknow, India.
+As of October 2025, three Afghan cricketers have taken a five-wicket haul on their debut in Test cricket.
+Amir Hamza became the first Afghan bowler to take a five-wicket haul on debut in Test cricket; he took five wickets for 74 runs against the West Indies at the Ekana International Cricket Stadium in Lucknow, India.